lcurtis0/REACT-Portfolio/README.md

 Must "npm i" then

-npm build to make d dist folder
+npm build to make dist folder

 Users have to run "npm run start" to activate package.jsons